FluidLab/Basilisk_Starter_Pack/README.md

 In the image above there are a few numbered points that you should notice.
 They are:

-1. **Apply button**: after opening the file, make sure to click "Apply" to Paraview processes and renders the file data.
+1. **Apply button**: after opening the file, make sure to click "Apply" so Paraview processes and renders the file data.

 2. **Main view**: this is the main view window of your data.
 You can see the entire Basilisk domain and the colors representing the values of a scalar field.

-3. **Timestepping bar**: you can cicle through timesteps using the buttons on this bar.
+3. **Timestepping bar**: you can cycle through timesteps using the buttons on this bar.

 4. **Field selection**: the VTK contains the values of multiple scalar fields.
 You can change which field is being visualized by using this combo box.